openingscience/book/_posts/2013-08-01-towards_another_scientific_revolution.md

 of ResearchGate.
 ResearchGate is a social network (Boyd & Ellison 2007) for scientists to exchange ideas, publications, and to discuss research.
 Forster had first signed up to ResearchGate in 2009.
-She had heard about the network at a conference in Boston and was intrigued: ''“I thought that sharing research experience and discussing topics that you always wanted to discuss with someone would be a great opportunity.
-I like that it is a professional network where you can help other people and be helped.”
-Since then she had answered multiple questions from fellow ResearchGate members and now it was her turn to ask the community for help.
+She had heard about the network at a conference in Boston and was intrigued: *“I thought that sharing research experience and discussing topics that you always wanted to discuss with someone would be a great opportunity.
+I like that it is a professional network where you can help other people and be helped.”* Since then she had answered multiple questions from fellow ResearchGate members and now it was her turn to ask the community for help.
 Within 24 hours Forster had a solution.
 Two researchers replied to her post and suggested different methods.
 She tried one and it worked.